awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-ec2-wizard.md

-# Creating an Auto Scaling Group Using the Amazon EC2 Launch Wizard<a name="create-asg-ec2-wizard"></a>
+# Creating an Auto Scaling group using the Amazon EC2 launch wizard<a name="create-asg-ec2-wizard"></a>

 You can create a launch configuration and an Auto Scaling group in a single procedure by using the Amazon EC2 launch wizard\.
 This is useful if you're launching more than one instance, and want to create a new launch configuration and Auto Scaling group from settings you've already selected in the Amazon EC2 launch wizard\.
 You cannot use this option to create an Auto Scaling group using an existing launch configuration\.